| |

 Rear suspension:

-FWD: torsion beam with trailing link, coil springs and stabilizer
+FWD: torsion beam with trailing link, coil springs and stabilizer bar

-AWD: independent double wishbone with coil springs and stabilizer
+AWD: independent double wishbone with coil springs and stabilizer bar

 Steering: